 May Ling Halim

-My research is primarily focused on factors that impact aggressive behavior and violence.
-I am interested in a variety of personality factors including trait rumination, narcissism, impulsivity, attachment style, and religiosity.
-I have also investigated a variety of situational factors that impact aggression including rumination, social support, power restoration, alcohol priming, and drug use.
+My research is focused on factors that impact aggressive behavior and violence.
+I am interested in a variety of personality factors including trait rumination, narcissism, impulsivity, and religiosity.
+I have also investigated a variety of situational factors that impact aggression including collective rumination, priming aspects of religion, resource inequality, alcohol priming, and social exclusion.
 A related line of research investigates the impact of trait displaced aggression on romantic relationships, life satisfaction, and both mental and physical health.
-Finally, I have smaller research programs in the areas of both intergroup relations and evolutionary psychology (specifically gender differences in mating strategies).
+Please see my lab website for more information (http://www.aggression-irlab.com/).

 Areas of interests include animal models of drug addiction and developmental neuropsychopharmacology.
 Specifically, my research investigates the short- and long-term neurochemical and behavioral effects of exposure to psychostimulant drugs across development (neonatal, adolescence, and adulthood), as well as determine the impact that early exposure to drugs may have on the susceptibility to abuse drugs later in life.